-The images are stored and displayed in the Larchmont Historical Society’s digital Photo Archive, which can be searched by the soldier’s name – example “Jones” – or residence at time of joining military service – example “Albany.”
+The images are stored and displayed as part of the Larchmont Historical Society’s online coverage of the Great War, which can be searched by the soldier’s name – example “Jones” – or residence at time of joining military service – example “Albany.”

 K.A.
 Killed in action